stolostron/integrity-shield/docs/README_QUICK.md

 The steps for protecting resources include:
 - Store verification key as a Kubernetes Secret
-- Configure ManifestIntegrityProfile to define which reource(s) should be protected
+- Configure ManifestIntegrityProfile to define which resource(s) should be protected

-and try two modes:
+Here, we will try two modes:
 - [Detect] Check resource integrity on cluster
 - [Enforce] Enable preventive protection